Matthew R. Mills

 Matthew's diverse client base includes clients in the entertainment, television, and consumer products (fashion and consumer electronics) industries.

-Matthew’s advertising and marketing practice covers all aspect of advertising and marketing law including representing clients at the NAD and NARB, drafting contest and sweepstakes rules, reviewing advertisements, advising on unfair and deceptive trade practices and issues relating to FTC regulations and guidelines, as well as state and other regulatory laws.
+Matthew’s advertising and marketing practice covers all aspects of advertising and marketing law including representing clients at the NAD and NARB, drafting contest and sweepstakes rules, reviewing advertisements, advising on unfair and deceptive trade practices and issues relating to FTC regulations and guidelines, as well as state and other regulatory laws.

 Matthew’s entertainment practice emphasizes the selection, adoption, and use of trademarks, domestic and international trademark prosecution and enforcement, and trademark portfolio management.
 He has assisted clients with brand development and protection and enforcement in over 100 countries.